jython/book/sandbox/concurrency.rst

 concurrent code dependent on the Java platform.
 Here are our
 recommendations:

-  * If you're are porting an existing Python code base that uses concurrency, you can use the standard Python ``threading`` module, and any code that relies on this.
+  * If you are porting an existing Python code base that uses concurrency, you can use the standard Python ``threading`` module, and any code that relies on this.
+You can also interoperate since Jython threads are always mapped to Java threads.
+We will actually this this last.

   * Jython implements ``dict`` and ``set`` by using ``ConcurrentHashMap``; you can just use these collections for high